warren-bank/mirror-XMail-mail-server/Readme.txt

-	-SI bindip		= Bind server to the specified ip address ( can be multiple ) -SX nthreads	= Set the maximum number of threads for SMTP server -Sr maxrcpts	= Set the maximu number of recipients for a single SMTP message ( default 100 )
+	-SI bindip		= Bind server to the specified ip address ( can be multiple ) -SX nthreads	= Set the maximum number of threads for SMTP server -Sr maxrcpts	= Set the maximu number of recipients for a single SMTP message ( default 100 ) -Se nsecs		= Set the expire timeout for a POP3 authentication IP ( default 900 )

 	[SMAIL]
 	-Qn nthreads	= Set the number of mailer threads